Frequently Asked Questions

-If you are aged 31 or over, and you registered for interim or full Medicare benefits (usually a blue or green card) during the 2018-19 financial year – You have until the first anniversary of the date you registered for your Medicare card to purchase private hospital cover without incurring LHC ‘loading’.
+If you are aged 31 or over, and you registered for interim or full Medicare benefits (usually a blue or green card) during the 2020-21 financial year – You have until the first anniversary of the date you registered for your Medicare card to purchase private hospital cover without incurring LHC ‘loading’.
 If you purchase hospital insurance after the anniversary date has lapsed, then you will incur a loading which increases the cost of insurance.
 The older you are at the time of purchase, the higher the cost.
-If you have commenced or intend to commence private hospital cover within 1 year of Medicare registration, you will need to confirm your registration date by requesting a letter from Medicare - contact Medicare (Department of Human Services) or visit your local Medicare branch.
+If you start private hospital cover within 1 year of Medicare registration, you will need to confirm your registration date by requesting a letter from Medicare - contact Medicare (Services Australia) or visit your local Medicare branch.
 Supply the letter to your health insurer on or after joining to have your loading reassessed.

 Some exceptions may apply if you are overseas on your LHC deadline day.
 For more information, please refer to Lifetime Health Cover.

 I already have hospital insurance - do I need to take any action?
 If you already have hospital insurance and the correct LHC loading has been applied to your policy, then you don't need to take any further action.
-If you're not sure if the correct LHC loading has been applied, or if you think there's been an error, contact your health insurer for more information.
+If you are not sure if the correct LHC loading has been applied, or if you think there has been an error, contact your health insurer for more information.

 - I'm applying for a 482 or 485 visa; do I need private health insurance?

 - Yes.
 It is a condition of applying for a Visa Subclass 482 or 485 to make arrangements for a minimum level of health insurance.
 See Overseas visitors & overseas students for further information.